Our Artists

 Don David Designs

-Their design is inspired by architecture and nature.
-Our process is known as Pate De Verre.
+Inspired by architecture and nature, our process is known as Pate De Verre.
 They carefully hand carve our design into a special jewelers wax using carving tools.
-The glow of their pieces is the light penetrating through the glass and reflecting back off the silver.
+The glow of their pieces is the light penetrating through the glass and reflecting back off the silver. -

 Susan Panciera